Shader

 Uniforms

-Section titled “Uniforms”Classic uniforms are declared with var<uniform>
+Section titled “Uniforms”Classic uniforms are declared with var<uniform> and can be nested structs/arrays.

 FragmentColor exposes every root and nested field as addressable keys using dot and index notation: